electricimp/W5100/README.md

 ### Constructor: Wiznet(*spi, interruptPin[, csPin][, resetPin]*)

 The constructor takes two (required) parameters: a configured SPI object, and the interrupt pin.
-If you do not pass in a csPin you must configure the SPI with USE_CS_L constant (Note: this feature is only available on the Imp005).
+On Imp001-03 the *interruptPin* should be the wake pin.
+On the Imp005 any digital input may be used.

 If you are not using the Imp005 you must pass in the digital output pin to be used as the chip select.
+On the Imp005 if you do not pass in a *csPin* you must configure the SPI with the *USE_CS_L* constant.

 If you wish to do a hardware reset of the W5100, the digital output pin connected to the chip's reset pin can also be passed in.

-The pins will all be configured by the constructor, however you must configure the SPI object before calling the constructor.
+All pins will all be configured by the constructor, however you must configure the SPI object before calling the constructor.
 The W5100 supports SPI modes 0 and 3, MSB first.
 The chip can support speeds up to 14000.

 #####Example Code:
 ```squirrel